-488 U.S. at 312 n.7 (citations omitted).
+&lt;sup>6 Duquesne, 488 U.S. at 312 n.7 (citations omitted).
 One commentator argues that the used-and-useful test and the prudent investment test are not substitutes.
-John Burritt McArthur, Cost Responsibility or Regulatory Indulgence for Electricity's Stranded Costs?, 47 AM.
-U. L. REV. 775, 882 (1998), "That each can exclude costs from the ratebase independently can be seen from the fact that a plant may be useful, but its costs have not been incurred imprudently."
-Id. (citing Pierce, supra note 2, at 513).
+John Burritt McArthur, Cost Responsibility or Regulatory Indulgence for Electricity's Stranded Costs?, 47 Am.
+U. L. Rev. 775, 882 (1998); see also id. ("That each can exclude costs from the ratebase independently can be seen from the fact that a plant may be useful, but its costs have not been incurred imprudently.") (citing Pierce, The Regulatory Treatment of Mistakes in Retrospect: Canceled Plants and Excess Capacity, supra note 5, at 513).